Waterways of Ulster and thereabouts

 The Belturbet-built dredger

-The Foyle and the Strabane Canal in the 1890s
+The Foyle and the Strabane Canal, the Erne in the 1890s and the Armagh Blackwater and Ulster Canal in the 1890s

-And here is a link to a different website that outlines what is perhaps the most insane Irish waterway proposal ever.
+And here is a memorial [the link is now dead] to what was perhaps the most insane Irish waterway proposal ever.
 Which, given the competition, is some achievement.
 If folk want to move boats between the Atlantic and the Erne, or vice versa, why can’t they pay for their own cranage and transport?

 Leave a Reply